-The bilateral relationship is underpinned by a series of regular high level meetings that facilitate engagement between Australian and Indonesian leaders.
-This includes the Indonesia-Australia Annual Leaders Meeting, the 2+2 Dialogue between Foreign and Defence ministers, the annual Defence ministers’ meeting and the Joint Trade Ministers’ Meeting.
-The most recent joint statement of the 2+2 Dialogue from 3 April 2013.
+The bilateral relationship is underpinned by a series of regular high level meetings.
+These include the Indonesia-Australia Annual Leaders’ Meeting, the Foreign and Defence Ministers’ 2+2 Dialogue and the Trade Ministers’ Meeting.

-Close cooperation between Australia and Indonesia on security matters is underpinned by the Lombok Treaty (2006), which provides a treaty-level framework for addressing traditional and non-traditional security challenges.
-Collaboration was enhanced in September 2012 with the signing of the Defence Cooperation Arrangement.
-Both countries reaffirmed their commitment to strengthening bilateral relations in August 2014 by signing a Joint Understanding in implementation of the Lombok Treaty.
-The Joint Understanding provides an agreed approach to enhance intelligence cooperation between Australian and Indonesian agencies.
+Cooperation between Australia and Indonesia on security matters is underpinned by the Lombok Treaty (2006), with a Defence Cooperation Arrangement signed in September 2012.
+Both countries reaffirmed their commitment to strengthening bilateral relations in August 2014 by signing a Joint Understanding on the implementation of the Lombok Treaty, which provides an agreed approach to enhancing intelligence cooperation.

 Cooperation on counter-terrorism